FancyPixel/moby/README.md

 ![Swift 5.1](https://img.shields.io/badge/swift-5.1-orange.svg)

 Moby is a simple app that lets you download and test AHAP (Apple Haptic and Audio Pattern) files.
-Please note that `CoreHaptics` is only avaialble in iOS 13, so make sure to run this with Xcode 11.
+Please note that Core Haptics is only available in iOS 13, so make sure to run this with Xcode 11.
-You can use our [Catain AHAP](http://ahap.fancypixel.it/) web app to design your own haptic files graphically:
+You can use our [Captain AHAP](http://ahap.fancypixel.it/) web app to design your own haptic files graphically:

 <p align="center">
   <img width="1000" height="512" src="assets/ahap.png"/>